On the structure of Borel ideals in-between the ideals $\mathcal{ED}$ and $\mathrm{Fin}\otimes\mathrm{Fin}$ in the Kat\v{e}tov order: Topological complexity

 \begin{proof} For every $i\in\omega$ we define $F_i=\{(n,k)\in\omega\times\omega: n+k=i\}$.
 Then $\{F_i:i\in\omega\}$ is a partition of $\omega\times\omega$ into finite sets.
-Moreover, it is not difficult to see that if $A\subset\omega\times\omega$ contains infinitely many sets $F_i$ then all vertical sections of $A$ are infinite, so $A\notin\I(\cF)$.
-Thus, by Talagrand characterization~\cite[Th\'{e}or\`{e}me 21]{talagrand} (see also \cite[Theorem 4.1.2]{bj-book}), the ideal $\I(\cF)$ has the Baire property. \end{proof}
+Moreover, it is not difficult to see that if $A\subseteq\omega\times\omega$ contains infinitely many sets $F_i$ then all vertical sections of $A$ are infinite, so $A\notin\I(\cF)$.
+Thus, by Talagrand characterization~\cite[Th\'{e}or\`{e}me 21]{MR579439} (see also \cite[Theorem 4.1.2]{MR1350295}), the ideal $\I(\cF)$ has the Baire property. \end{proof}

-\begin{remark} Proposition~\ref{prop:IF-has-BP} shows that even if $\cF$ does not have the Baire property in $\omega^\omega$, the ideal $\I(\cF)$ has the Baire property.
-So the natural question arises whether there is a nonempty set $\cF$ such that $\cF$ is cofinal in $\widehat{\cF}$ and $\cF$ does not have the Baire property.
-Below we show (Proposition~\ref{prop:Bernstein-is-cofinal}) that the answer is positive. \end{remark}
+Proposition~\ref{prop:IF-has-BP} shows that even if $\cF$ does not have the Baire property in $\omega^\omega$, the ideal $\I(\cF)$ has the Baire property.
+A natural question arises whether there is a set $\cF$ without the Baire property such that $\cF$ is cofinal in $\FS(\cF)$.
+Below we show that the answer is positive.

 Let $X$ be a topological space.
-A set $B\subset X$ is a \emph{Bernstein set} if both $B$ and $X\setminus B$ are totally imperfect (i.e.~neither $B$ nor $X\setminus B$ contain a nonempty perfect set).
-It is known that Bernstein sets exist in the Baire space $\omega^\omega$ and they do not have the Baire property (see e.g.~\cite[Theorem~7.20 and 7.22]{bukovsky-book}).
+A set $B\subseteq X$ is a \emph{Bernstein set} if both $B$ and $X\setminus B$ are totally imperfect (i.e.~neither $B$ nor $X\setminus B$ contain a nonempty perfect set).
+It is known that Bernstein sets exist in the space $\omega^\omega$ and they do not have the Baire property (see e.g.~\cite[Theorem~7.20 and 7.22]{MR2778559}).